 You may have heard, as I have, that besides the Kingdom of God, Jesus spoke more about money than any other topic.
-More than one source I read reports Jesus spoke more about money than about heaven and hell combined.
+Several Bible scholars assert that Jesus spoke more about money than about heaven and hell, combined.
 Obviously, money is an important issue to God.

 Luke 16 has much to say about money and wealth in regards to the rich, or at least the rich here on earth.
 But in the midst of His deliberation regarding wealth, Jesus turns His attention to True Riches.

 “He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much.
 11 Therefore if you have not been faithful in the use of unrighteous wealth, who will entrust the true riches to you?
 12 And if you have not been faithful in the use of that which is another’s, who will give you that which is your own?
 13 No servant can serve two masters; for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
 You cannot serve God and wealth,” (16:10-13).